 areas of expertise

-Mr. Maulsby currently serves as Secretary of the Committee on Professional Ethics of the New York City Bar Association.
-He is also a member of the ABA Center for Professional Responsibility, the Association of Professional Responsibility Lawyers, the New York State Bar Association's Committee on Professional Discipline, and the National Association of Criminal Defense Lawyers.
-He is a regular contributor to the New York Legal Ethics Reporter.
+Mr. Maulsby currently serves as Secretary of the Committee on Professional Ethics of the New York City Bar Association and is a member of the board of directors of the Association of Professional Responsibility Lawyers.
+He is also a member of the ABA Center for Professional Responsibility and the National Association of Criminal Defense Lawyers.
+He frequently writes and lectures on New York legal ethics issues.

 Mr. Maulsby is admitted to practice in New York state courts and federal courts in the Southern and Eastern Districts of New York.